Preußen–Münster railway: Operations

-The Regionalbahn service RB 50 (Der Lüner) from Dortmund (running via the Dortmund–Enschede line) runs once an hour in the window between long-distance trains, stopping at all stations.
+The Regionalbahn service RB 50 (Der Lüner) from Dortmund (running via the Dortmund–Gronau line) runs once an hour in the window between long-distance trains, stopping at all stations.
 Since the distance between Lünen and Münster is only single track until the planned upgrade is carried out no increase of this service is possible.

 InterCity trains from the Ruhr area to the north of Germany run over the one-track line between Dortmund and Münster only on the basis of one train per hour in each direction.
 Every two hours, a pair of trains run on the Wanne-Eickel–Hamburg line.